 In the late 1970s, just as engineers were being given new direction by Harpy's success, cognitive psychology benefited from a new type of theoretical model of word recognition.
-Marslen-Wilson's Cohort theory, published in 1978 [15], spurred an explosion of interest in the time course of human lexical access.
+Marslen-Wilson's Cohort theory (1978), spurred an explosion of interest in the time course of human lexical access.
 Cohort theory did not pretend to be a recognition architecture that could be implemented to take in signals and recover word identities.
 Rather it aimed to account for the phenomenological properties of human word recognition: that listeners were able to identify a word as soon as sufficient of it had been heard to reduce the number of lexical candidates to one.
 It made testable predictions about the results of experiments that could be undertaken in any psychology laboratory, and it did so using a symbolic processing paradigm involving phonetic segments.
-The problem of making accurate recognition of phonetic segments to operate this model was largely ignored at the time, despite the lesson of Harpy that early decision making was a system design error.
+This reliance on accurate bottom-up segmentation and labelling was another factor in this story.
+The one lesson that all engineers took from Harpy was that high performance came from postponing decisions: not to identify segments until such time as top-down information about potential word sequences were available.
+By integrating word sequence and pronunciation constraints, Harpy was able to perform the trick of recognising words without making decisions about the identity or location of segments in the signal.

-The basis of modern engineered speech recognition systems arose in the work of the IBM research team in the early 1980s [3].
+The basis of modern engineered speech recognition systems arose in the work of the IBM research team in the early 1980s (Bahl, Jelinek & Mercer, 1983).
 Here the emphasis on good engineering over good linguistic knowledge rose to a peak.
-Current LVCSR systems continue to exploit the architecture pioneered by the IBM team: the use of a separate acoustic model and language model, the use of Bayes' theorem to underlie search, time-synchronous decoding with beam pruning, and partial traceback to generate output during search [27].
-Here too was the emphasis on system word accuracy above all other criteria for success - firmly establishing the divergence started by Harpy.
+Current LVCSR systems continue to exploit the architecture pioneered by the IBM team: the use of a separate acoustic model and language model, the use of Bayes' theorem to underlie search, time-synchronous decoding with beam pruning, and partial traceback to generate output during search (Young, 1996).
+Here too system word accuracy was placed above all other criteria for success regardless of contemporary linguistic or psycho-linguistic wisdom - confirming the divergence started by Harpy.

 But while the engineers sought better word accuracy, the psychologists explored other phenomena related to human recognition: a preference for real words over nonsense words, or a preference for high-frequency words over low-frequency words.
 A major competitor to the Cohort theory came along with the connectionist revolution in cognitive science.
-The TRACE model [18] was a connectionist model of human word recognition based on an interactive activation architecture.
+The TRACE model (McClelland & Elman, 1986) was a connectionist model of human word recognition based on an interactive activation architecture.
 TRACE went beyond the predictions of the Cohort model to these other effects.
 Although implemented with both a speech signal input and a phonetic feature input, it was very limited in the vocabulary size it could deal with.
 TRACE suffered from the same unrealistic assumptions about bottom-up phonetic transcription as did the Cohort theory: its 'explanations' of human processing relied on simulated input.
-Nevertheless TRACE is important to our argument because as a computer program it showed that cognitive theories could be implementable (and conversely, that an implementation could be a cognitive theory).
+Nevertheless TRACE is important to our argument because as a computer program it showed that cognitive theories of speech recognition could be implementable (and conversely, that an implementation could be a cognitive theory).